vmyrgiotis/vmyrgiotis.github.io/README.md

 I am a researcher currently working at the School of Geosciences of the University of Edinburgh.
 My research focuses on the interaction of agricultural ecosystems and the environment.
 I use mathematical modelling and data analytics to understand, describe and predict the movement of carbon and nitrogen in the plants in soil of agricultural ecosystems.

 You can find the articles, which I have authored, and the projects, in which I have participated, in [ResearchGate](https://www.researchgate.net/profile/Vasilis_Myrgiotis).
-Descriptions of the tools/scripts that I use (available on GitHub) are presented below.
+Presented below is a list of the tools/scripts that I use and are available on GitHub.

-### DALEC-Grass
+- DALEC-Grass :

-DALEC-Grass is a parsimonious process-model of grassland biogeochemistry.
+DALEC-Grass is a model of carbon biogeochemistry in managed grasslands.
 It simulates photosynthesis, carbon allocation and biomass grazing and harvest in managed grasslands.
 The code of the model can be found [here](https://github.com/vmyrgiotis/DALEC_Grass) and a tutorial of using DALEC-Grass can be found [here](https://github.com/vmyrgiotis/DALEC_Grass).

 ### Model-data fusion